-Stephanie Suarez is an associate in the firm’s Labor & Employment and Litigation practice groups.
+Stephanie Suarez is an Associate in the firm’s Labor & Employment and Litigation practice groups.
 She represents management in a wide array of labor and employment disputes throughout the Tri-State area.

 In 2018, Stephanie was featured in Long Island Business News’ list of “Who’s Who” for Women in Professional Services.
 Stephanie received her juris doctorate from Harvard Law School, where she was awarded a Dean’s Scholar Prize for her work as a legal intern with the Essex County District Attorney’s Office in Lawrence, Massachusetts.
-She holds a B.A. magna cum laude in Philosophy and a B.S. summa cum laude in Communication from Boston University.
+She holds a B.A. magna cum laude in Philosophy and a B.S. summa cum laude in Communications from Boston University.

 Stephanie is admitted to practice in New York and Connecticut, and in the United States District Courts for the Southern and Eastern Districts of New York.